abapGit/docs.abapgit.org/src/development-guide/read-first/package-structure.md

 Raw http client

-Does not know about objects or repositories
+Does not know about UI, objects or repositories

 Ideally possible to run and use standalone